Article

 EEA banking customers beware.
 If you don't ask, you don't get

-From July 11, EEA banking customers may notice that non-EEA banks and broker dealers (together, non-EEA banks) no longer generally market their banking services to them.
-EEA customers wanting to continue to acquire banking services from non-EEA banks will need to take proactive action to ensure that they can continue to access non-EEA banking services.
+From July 11, EEA banking customers may notice that non-EEA banks and broker dealers no longer market their banking services to them.
+EEA customers will need to be proactive to ensure that they can continue to access a wide range of non-EEA banking services.

 What’s changing in the EEA banking markets?

-The EU’s sixth capital requirements directive (Directive 2024/1619, CRD VI) contains new, harmonized requirements for non-EU banks and larger broker dealers (together, non-EU banks) looking to provide so-called “core banking services” (deposits, loans and guarantees and commitments) into the EU.
+The EU’s sixth Capital Requirements Directive (Directive 2024/1619, CRD VI) contains new, harmonized requirements for non-EEA banks and larger broker dealers (together, non-EEA banks) looking to provide so-called “core banking services” (deposits, loans and guarantees and commitments) into the EU and EEA.

-From January 11, 2027, non-EU banks are prohibited from providing core banking services in the EU unless they establish an authorized branch in each relevant member state or benefit from an exemption.
-Since CRD VI is a text with EEA relevance and will be incorporated into the EEA Agreement’s Annexes, these new requirements are expected to apply across the EEA.
+From January 11, 2027, non-EEA banks will be prohibited from providing core banking services in the EEA unless they establish an authorized branch in each relevant member state, or an exemption applies.

 The exemptions cover: